-COMPUTATION

-- Analyze and evaluate real-world problems in a logical manner. - Model, analyze, and solve real-world problems in a mathematical context. - Utilize technology for analyzing and evaluating real-world problems.

-HUMAN RELATIONS

-- Understand the importance of goal setting, planning, and the impact of a positive mental outlook in both ones personal and professional life. - Recognize and respect diversity as a vital component of effective human relation skills.
+MATHEMATICS (COMPUTATION) - Analyze and evaluate real-world problems in a logical manner. - Model, analyze, and solve real-world problems in a mathematical context. - Utilize technology for analyzing and evaluating real-world problems.
+HUMAN RELATIONS - Understand the importance of goal setting, planning, and the impact of a positive mental outlook in both ones personal and professional life. - Recognize and respect diversity as a vital component of effective human relation skills.

-- Identify different types of computers, the components of a personal computer (including internal components such as microprocessors) and how these components work together. - Perform functions common to all Microsoft Windows applications with an emphasis on the common functionality between the two Microsoft Office applications, Microsoft Word and Excel, including: start and exit either the Word or Excel application, modify the display of toolbars and other on-screen elements, use online help, and perform file management, editing, formatting and printing functions common to Word, Excel, and most Windows applications. - Identify common terminology associated with computer networks and the Internet. - Identify components and benefits of networked computers, the difference between different types of networks (LAN and WAN). - Describe how computer networks fit into other communications networks (like the telephone network).

-Complete a minimum of 90 credits of specified courses (see individual curriculum for listing) with a minimum Grade Point Average (GPA) of 2.0.
-However, the student must achieve at least a 'C' grade for each course in the major.
-The program areas may designate other courses in which the student must achieve a 'C' or better.
-Complete 30 of the last 45 credits at Southwestern before the AAS is awarded.
+DIGITAL LITERACY - Employ basic computer hardware, software, operating systems, and networking concepts to be able to make informed hardware and software purchasing decisions and demonstrate simple trouble shooting. - Effectively use key office productivity software such as spreadsheet, word processing, database, and presentation applications to process and communicate information. - Use the Internet effectively to gather, process, and communicate information. - Discuss user's responsibilities and implications of privacy, security, and health in regards to computer use.
+GRADUATION REQUIREMENTS Complete a minimum of 90 credits of specified courses (see individual curriculum for listing) with a minimum Grade Point Average of 2.0 or better.
+The student must achieve at least a 'C' grade or better for all courses in the program Twenty-four (24) credits must be completed at Southwestern before the AAS degree is awarded.
 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).

-Industrial mechanics, 1972.

-ASSOCIATE OF APPLIED SCIENCE DEGREE (AAS) CAREER-TECHNICAL PROGRAMS

-Courses must be selected from the approved list of Related Instruction (General Education) courses.

-HEALTH AND WELLNESS

-Three one credit PE185 courses or one (3 credit course) HE250 or PE231 (Must complete with a grade of 'C' or better)

-Note: Three (3) credit hours of PE185 may be granted toward an Associate degree for completion of military basic training.
+ASSOCIATE OF APPLIED SCIENCE DEGREE (AAS) CAREER TECHNICAL PROGRAMS Courses must be sele cted from the approved list o f Related Instruction (Genera I (GENERAL EDUCATION) I Education) courses.
+All Rela grade of 'C' or better. ited Instruction (General Educ cation) courses must be HEALTH AND WELLNESS PE185 (3 courses) or one (1) three credit course from HE250 or PE231.
+Note: Three (3) credit hours of PE185 may be granted toward an AAS degree for completion of military basic training.
 A copy of the military transcript or DD-214 is required.

-A maximum of 6 credits of PE185 may be applied to the AAS degree.

-Three (3) credit hours at a level equivalent to WR115 or higher.
-(Must complete with a grade of 'C' or better)

-WR115, 121, 122, 123, 214, 214T

-ORAL COMMUNICATION/ SPEECH

-Three (3) credit hours at a level equivalent to SP100 or higher.
-(Must complete with a grade of 'C' or better)

-SP100, 111, 112, 217, 218, 219

-MATHEMATICS (COMPUTATION)

-Three to four (3-4) credit hours at a level equivalent to MTH70 or higher.
-(Must complete with a grade of 'C' or better)

-MTH70, 80, 85, 94, 95, 97, 105, 111, 112, 212, 213, 231, 232, 241, 242, 243, 251, 252, 253, 254, 255,

-HUMAN RELATIONS

-Three (3) credit hours or as specified in the AAS degree program.

-(Must complete with a grade of 'C' or better)

-BA285

-PSY201, 203, 100

-COMPUTER LITERACY

-Four (4) credit hours (Must complete with a grade of 'C' or better) CIS120 or demonstrated proficiency.

-COMPLETE THE ABOVE REQUIREMENTS PLUS ELECTIVES

-The balance of the requirements may not be a prerequisite course to the degree/program requirements and may not include remedial or developmental courses.
-Prerequisites are designated in each program.

-SUPPORTIVE COURSES

-Note: The college has determined that the following supportive courses may be necessary to assist students to successfully complete their program.
-They will count as electives only.
-CIS125W, HD0529, 100, 112, 140, 147, 152, 154, 204, 208, 215, HE112, LIB127, OA121, RD101, 102, 103

-Note: A maximum number of 45 credits is allowed for basic, developmental, or supportive courses under federal financial aid guidelines.

-CAREER PATHWAY CERTIFICATES OF COMPLETION

-WHAT IS A CAREER PATHWAYS CERTIFICATE OF COMPLETION?
+A maximum of six (6) credits of PE185 may be applied to the AAS degree.
+WRITING Three (3) credit hours at a level equivalent to WR115 or higher.
+WR115, 121, 122, 123, 214, 214T ORAL COMMUNICATION/ SPEECH Three (3) credit hours at a level equivalent to SP100 or higher.
+SP100, 111, 218, 219, 220 MATHEMATICS (COMPUTATION) Three to four (3-4) credit hours at a level equivalent to MTH60 or higher.
+MTH60, 65, 80, 81, 82, 85, 85, 105, 111, 112, 212, 213, 231, 232, 241, 242, 243, 251, 252, 253, 254, 255, 256, 260, 265 HUMAN RELATIONS Three (3) credit hours or as specified in the AAS degree program.
+BA120, 285 PSY201, 203, 100 DIGITAL LITERACY Four (4) credit hours.
+CIS120 or demonstrated proficiency.
+REQUIREMENTS The balance of the requi Prerequisites are designate SUPPORTIVE COURSES ed in each program. equisite course to the degree d may not include remedial gram.
+They will count as electives of Note: A maximum number of 45 credits is allowed for basic, developmental, or supportive courses under federal financial aid guidelines.
+113, 140, 147, 152, 154, 204, 208, 215, HE112, LIB127, OA121, RD101, 102, 103 CAREER PATHWAYS ROADMAP GUIDE WHAT IS A CAREER PATHWAYS CERTIFICATE OF COMPLETION?